adrianstando/hotel-booking-system-WWW/README.md

 This is a web application for booking hotel rooms.

-The website is available online: [https://hotel-booking-system-project.herokuapp.com/](https://hotel-booking-system-project.herokuapp.com/)
+The website is available on the Internet: [https://hotel-booking-system-project.herokuapp.com/](https://hotel-booking-system-project.herokuapp.com/)

 The application consists of two modules.
 The first is a publicly visible website, which is available on `/` endpoint.
 It contains information about the hotel and has a booking form.
-The second module is for administrators and is available in `/admin` endpoint.
+The second module is for administrator and is available on `/admin` endpoint.
 You have to log in to see the details - admin panel is not available for unlogged user.

 ## Run the application locally

 1. To run the application locally you need to have `Python 3` installed.

-2. Moreover, you have to set environment variables or create a file named`.env` in main directory with variables:
+2. Moreover, you have to set environment variables or create a file named `.env` in main directory with variables:

     `EMAIL_ADDRESS=name@gmail.com`